Skip to content

 }

-To change the typeface to any from Google Fonts, use Code Injection Site Header.
+To change the typeface to one from Google Fonts, use Code Injection > Site Header.

-For example, if you want to use the Roboto typeface from Google Fonts.
-Your code in Code Injection might be like this.
+For example, to use Roboto from Google Fonts, your code might look like this:

 <link href='https://fonts.googleapis.com/css2?family=Roboto:wght@300;400;700&display=swap' rel='stylesheet'>